CustomerSure

 We prefer the second option.

-Responding to criticism promptly and professionally directly underneath the original review lets prospective customers see that you care about your customers, and work to improve your business.
+Responding promptly and professionally to criticism directly under the original review shows prospective customers that you care and are committed to improving your business.

 As Jonathan Ford explains, it also proves to prospects that you’re not cheating By cherry picking the reviews you display.